 The MLA is working tirelessly to protect this amazing fishery.
 You can help support our work by becoming a member or by donating to the Legal Defense Fund.
 This fund is designated to pay the costs associated with battling any unfair and devastating rules.

 In 2002, the MLA documented the gear used in the lobster fishery and how it differs along the coast in “Lobster Pot Gear Configurations in the Gulf of Maine” (below).
-While much of the recent media coverage has been one-sided and inaccurate, the Portland Press Herald’s April 2018 article provides a more balanced perspective.
+While much of the recent media coverage has been one-sided and inaccurate, a Portland Press Herald article from April 2018 article provided a more balanced perspective.
 You can read the story HERE.
 Note that the 2018 right whale mortality found in US waters died due to entanglement in Canadian snow crab gear.

 A detailed summary of Maine’s whale rules is also below.

 What Maine lobstermen are doing now to protect right whales